 How Is Sleep Apnea Treated?

 For years, obstructive sleep apnea was treated with a continuous positive airway pressure machine, also known as the CPAP.
 Many patients, however, found this to be uncomfortable and did not use it consistently.
 Fortunately, there is now a simpler alternative.
-Dr. Willison is the sleep apnea dentist in Dallas who can prescribe a custom-fitted oral appliance that holds the lower jaw in place to prevent airway blockages.
+A custom-fitted oral appliance that holds the lower jaw in place to prevent airway blockages.
 When obstructive sleep apnea suffers wear such an appliance, the snoring stops, sleep is consistent, and days are good again.

 Compared to the CPAP, a removable oral appliance offers a number of benefits.
 Some of the most commonly enjoyed advantages of oral appliance therapy for sleep apnea include: